openstack/python-openstackclient/doc/source/cli/command-objects/application-credentials.rst

     Prohibit application credential from creating and deleting other application credentials and trusts (this is the default behavior)

+.. option:: --access-rules

+   Either a string or file path containing a JSON-formatted list of access rules, each containing a request method, path, and service, for example '[{"method": "GET", "path": "/v2.1/servers", "service": "compute"}]'

 .. describe:: <name>